The Earth is covered with rocks. When you look at a rock, you’re looking at history.

-We can understand our Earth with geology.
-We can begin to understand phenomena like earthquakes, landslides and precious minerals with geology.
+We can better understand our Earth with geology.
+For example, we can begin to understand phenomena like earthquakes, landslides and precious minerals with geology.
 This is why mapping geology is important.

 Geologists divide time into eras, periods and epochs.
 For example, cenozaic era rocks were formed from 65 million years ago to the present.
 These rocks were created from recent volcanic activity.

 When looking at geology maps, you’re looking at the underlying rock formations.
-It’s displaying rocks of different ages showing eras, periods and epochs.
-It may include the three main types of rocks: sedimentary, metamorphic and igneous.
+In other words, it displays rocks of different ages showing eras, periods and epochs.
+And it may include the three main types of rocks: sedimentary, metamorphic and igneous.

 1. USGS – A Tapestry of Time and Terrain